 Legal Representation: One of the most difficult things is to know where to turn when a legal issue occurs.
 It doesn't matter if that issue is a felony expungement, DUI, criminal defense case, or even something like bankruptcy.
 Most felons don't have the resources available to help, but our partners have connected us with a network of lawyers who give FREE consultations to let you know your options.

 MyPerfectResume.com: If you aren't that great at writing resumes, or don't have a lot of job experience, here's an awesome resource for you.
 This is an easy to use online resume builder where you can create a beautiful resume from one of their pre-made templates absolutely free.
 The website walks you through each step and by the end you'll have a resume ready to go for potential employers.
+If you're more interested in simply polishing up your current resume, we highly recommend you view these resume tips from LiveCareer.

 Recommended Book List: Whether you've already been released, or were just charged with a felony, one of the best things you can do for yourself is study up to better understand what you can expect.
 How will your life be impacted?
 What changes can you expect?
 To help with this, we've compiled a list of the best books and resource guides (aside from the guide that we created) that we could find.